BC-MAR-21-ROR/kata-07-rejoj-checador-equipo-04-k07/setup/readme.md

 In this page you'll see the existing admin users.

 ![admin users](../img/admin_users.png "admin users")

 ####  Add New User Admin
-You can create a new  user with a email and password
+You can create a new user with an email and password.

 ![new admin users](../img/new_admin_users.png "new admin users")